mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

   4. Check against Bacteria if analyzing scats, since bacterial DNA will be abundant in scat samples.
   5. Check against human and other common lab contaminants.
 * GenBank is a growing resource, and not all off-target species have good representation.
 I recommend using less stringent searches (e.g., family-level) rather than species-level searches.
-* Off-target amplification can be ok (though never ideal) if the sequence is differentiable from the target amplicon (i.e. 2+ guaranteed differences).
-This is best assessed with follow-up lab testing.
+* Off-target amplification can be ok (though never ideal), as long as the sequence is differentiable from the target amplicon (i.e. 2+ bp differences).
+Any off-target amplification within a 2-bp distance should be discarded because the resulting sequence variation in amplicons could be mistaken for SNPs.

 ## Description
 The [PrimerTree_specificity_checks.R](https://github.com/mhallerud/multiplex_wormhole/main/blob/src/multiplex_wormhole/primerTree_specificity_checks.R) script provides a cross-walk between multiplex wormhole outputs and the [PrimerTree R package](https://github.com/MVesuviusC/primerTree) (Cannon et al. 2016).
 PrimerTree enables automated calls to [NCBI's PRIMER-BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/), which runs BLAST local alignments of primer pairs against specified taxonomic groups.
 PRIMER-BLAST uses modified BLAST settings to return results associated with lower matches that may still be amplified within PCR, and additionally applies a global Needleman-Wunsch alignment to ensure specificity, filters returned sequences dynamically based on the position of mismatches within the primer-binding regions, and filters sequnces for amplicon size (Untergasser et al. 2012).
 The provided R script: 1) automates running PRIMER-BLAST on each primer pair for a list of target taxa and outputs a CSV table, 2) extracts amplicon sequences and primer information for the final multiplex from multiplex wormhole inputs/intermediates, and 3) combines outputs from 1 and 2 via a global alignment, and plots a phylogenetic reconstruction including both the target amplicon sequences and the off-target sequences for each primer pair, with the number of basepair mismatches overlaid (Example below).
+An additional Python sub-module, `offtarget_thermodynamics.py`, calculates deltaG and Tm between each primer and off-target primer-binding site predicted by Primer-BLAST.
+DeltaG from these results can be used to filter off-target sequences included in plotting.

 ## R Package Dependencies